DiegoLibonati/TaskManager-Library-Python/README.md

 1. Clone the repository
 2. Join to the correct path of the clone
-3. Execute: `python -m venv venv`
+3. Create a virtual environment: `python -m venv venv`
-4. Execute in Windows: `venv\Scripts\activate`
+4. Activate the virtual environment (Windows): `venv\Scripts\activate`
-5. Execute: `pip install -r requirements.txt`
+5. Install dependencies: `pip install -r requirements.txt`
-6. Execute: `pip install -r requirements.test.txt`
+6. Install test dependencies: `pip install -r requirements.test.txt`
-7. Use `python -m src.models.task_manager` -> everything in main of task_manager.py will be executed.
+7. Install the package in editable mode: `pip install -e .`
+8. Run the project:
+    1. From CLI: `task-manager`
+    2. Or import as a library in Python: `from task_manager import TaskManager, Task`

 ### Pre-Commit for Development